Home

 May 12, 2026

-Bringing together policymakers, researchers, bankers and asset managers in Paris, the event explored a question that is now central to the financial sector: how can the rapid acceleration of AI be reconciled with environmental, social and governance (ESG) objectives?
+Bringing together policymakers, researchers, bankers and asset managers in Paris, the event explored a question that is now central to the financial sector: how can the rapid development of AI be reconciled with environmental, social and governance (ESG) objectives?

-Assessing AI Through the ESG Lens
+Assessing the ESG Footprint of AI

 • Christine Balagué (Professor, Institut Mines-Télécom; Chairholder of the ILB Good in Tech Chair)